Books

 After his father dies, Kai experiences all kinds of emotions: sadness, anger, fear, guilt.
 Sometimes they crash and mix together.
 Other times, there are no emotions at all—just flatness.
 As Kai and his family adjust to life without Dad, the waves still roll in.
 But with the help of friends and one another, they learn to cope—and, eventually, heal.
 A lyrical story about grieving for anyone encountering loss.

-Order One Wave at a Time from your library, your local bookseller, or from Bookshop.org, Amazon, or Amazon Japan.
+Order One Wave at a Time from your local bookseller, or from Bookshop.org, Barnes & Noble, Amazon, Amazon Japan.

 REVIEWS